I’m Still Here

 He says I was taken for an emergency CT scan around 5pm, kicking some other poor sucker out.

 The first scans showed nothing, so the docs assumed I was just having a hard time with the surgery area itself – muscles, bone and what not.
-But I soon lost total function of my arm.

 I woke up at midnight to Chris’s beautiful, concerned face.